sasho2k/discord-word-of-the-day/README.md

 # TODO
 **Current TODO List.**
 ```
-... -> Add ability to grab requested archive word from chat.
-... -> Add ability to set desired time from chat.
+... -> Add ability to set desired time from chat [This requires use of roles].
-... -> Add ability to set sending channels.
+... -> Add ability to set sending channels [This requires use of roles].
 ... -> Add ability to sign users up for DMs at a specific time.
+       [This could be a possible memory/time issue if the list is too big, may require searching algorithms]
 ... -> Add ability to send a dynamic and visually appealing message that is over 4000 characters long.
 ```